 508.877.7630 x3302

-(Framingham, MA) Native Plant Trust, the nation’s first plant conservation organization and the only one solely focused on New England’s native plants, announces Diane Wilson (Dakota) will speak about her award-winning book, The Seed Keeper.
+(Framingham, MA) Native Plant Trust, the nation’s first plant conservation organization and the only one solely focused on New England’s native plants, announces that Diane Wilson (Dakota) will speak about her award-winning book, The Seed Keeper.
 October 28, 2023, 3-4 PM, at the Cambridge Foundry in Kendall Square, Cambridge.
-The book talk and reading will be followed by a book-signing.
+The book talk and reading will be followed by a book signing.

 A haunting novel spanning several generations, The Seed Keeper follows a Dakota family’s struggle to preserve their way of life, and their sacrifices to protect what matters most.
 As Americans of all backgrounds awaken to the importance of storing seeds for future generations, The Seed Keeper unfolds a timeless story of our relationship to seeds.